bingzhezhang/bingzhezhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a phd student studying in the [School of Transportation](https://tc.seu.edu.cn/jt_en/15/65/c7958a71013/page.psp), [Southeast University](https://www.seu.edu.cn/english/), supervised by Dr. Kehai Wang.
-My research experience focuses on the areas of experimental study of seismic isolation systems, optimization of seismic performance on structures, and deterioration assessment of aged bridges.
-In addition, I have experience in using deep learning techniques to improve transportation infrastructure resilience under multi-hazard impact.
+My research experience focuses on the areas of Experimental Study of Seismic Isolation Systems, Optimization of Seismic Performance on Structures, and Deterioration Assessment of Aged Bridges.
+In addition, I have experience in using Deep Learning techniques to improve transportation infrastructure resilience under multi-hazard impact.
 I am interested in all technologies that are innovative and life-changing.

 I was a visiting phd student at the [Department of Civil Engineering](https://www.eng.mcmaster.ca/civil/) in [McMaster University](https://www.mcmaster.ca/), under the supervision of [Dr. Cancan Yang](https://www.eng.mcmaster.ca/civil/faculty/dr-cancan-yang/).
 In addition, I received my bachelor’s and master’s degree in Civil Engineering from [China Agricultural University](http://en.cau.edu.cn/).